koding/kdlearn/guides/enable-ufw/index.md

 From time to time, a need may arise when you need to secure your Koding VM from prying eyes.
 There are several solutions available when it comes to enabling a firewall on Ubuntu (the operating system that runs on a Koding VM) and you are free to try any/all of those.
-For the purposes of this guide, we will focus on the `ufw` firewall software that is already installed by default on all Koding VMs.
+For the purposes of this guide, we will focus on the ufw firewall software that is already installed by default on all Koding VMs.

-UFW stands for "Uncomplicated Firewall" and is essentially a wrapper around the more complicated `iptables` firewall.
-It was built to provide an easy interface that is more usable for most users as compared to the more complicated interface that comes with `iptables`.
+UFW stands for "Uncomplicated Firewall" and is essentially a wrapper around the more complicated iptables firewall.
+It was built to provide an easy interface that is more usable for most users as compared to the more complicated interface that comes with iptables.

-## Checking the state of `ufw` on your VM
+## Checking the state of ufw on your VM
-`ufw` should be pre-installed on your VM and you can easily check that by typing the following command in Terminal:
+ufw should be pre-installed on your VM and you can easily check that by typing the following command in Terminal:
 ```
 sudo ufw status
 ```